Privacy and correctness trade-offs for information-theoretically secure quantum homomorphic encryption: Introduction

 Our main contributions are as follows: \begin{itemize} \item We introduce a formal definition of circuit privacy for quantum homomorphic encryption schemes.
 (See Definition~\ref{def:circuit_privacy}.)
 We achieve this by introducing a quantum counterpart of the simulation paradigm~\cite{Lindell_2017} in classical cryptography.
 Roughly speaking, the simulation paradigm is a pattern of using a simulator to compare a possibly insecure actual protocol with a naturally secure ideal protocol.

-\item We give an explicit reduction from quantum oblivious transfer to quantum homomorphic encryption.
-In this reduction, we use only quantum homomorphic encryption protocols that perform delegated Clifford circuits, and which additionally utilize genuine random classical bits.
-(See Theorem~\ref{thm:construction}). \item The reduction then allows us to inherit no-go results for quantum oblivious transfer~\cite{Chailloux_2013,Chailloux_2016,Amiri_2021} to quantum homomorphic encryption.
+\item We give an explicit reduction from quantum oblivious transfer to quantum homomorphic encryption by constructing a quantum oblivious transfer protocol with a quantum homomorphic encryption protocol.
+In this reduction, we use only quantum homomorphic encryption protocols that perform delegated Clifford circuits and additionally utilize genuine random classical bits.
+(See Theorem~\ref{thm:construction}). \item The reduction allows us to inherit no-go results for quantum oblivious transfer~\cite{Chailloux_2013,Chailloux_2016,Amiri_2021} to quantum homomorphic encryption.
 We find that, for any information-theoretically secure quantum homomorphic encryption scheme support (at least) Clifford operations, it holds that

-where $\epsilon_d$, $\epsilon_c$ and $\epsilon$ are parameters describing data privacy, circuit privacy and correctness, respectively, and ideally we would want them to all be small. \end{itemize}
+where $\epsilon_d$, $\epsilon_c$ and $\epsilon$ are parameters describing data privacy, circuit privacy and correctness, respectively, and ideally, we would want them to all be small. \end{itemize}

 It is worth emphasizing that our results apply only to quantum homomorphic encryption schemes with information-theoretic security.
 In particular, quantum homomorphic encryption schemes based on computational hardness assumptions~\cite{Broadbent_2015,Dulek_2016,Mahadev_2020} might be able to support better trade-offs for these parameters.
 Notably, circuit privacy for computational-secure semi-honest quantum homomorphic encryption was discussed in~\cite{Dulek_2016}.